About short-sightedness or myopia

 Symptoms of short-sightedness or myopia

-If your child is short-sighted, she might say that far-away objects seem blurry, whereas close-up objects are clearer.
-She might need to squint or partially close her eyes to see distant objects clearly.
+If your child is short-sighted, they might say that far-away objects seem blurry, whereas close-up objects are clearer.
+They might need to squint or partially close their eyes to see distant objects clearly.

-You might notice that your child always sits very close to the television, or holds books very close to his eyes while reading.
-If he sits at the back of the classroom, he might say it’s hard for him to read things at the front of the room.
+You might notice that your child always sits very close to the television, or holds books or devices very close to their eyes while reading.
+If your child sits at the back of the classroom, they might say it’s hard to read things at the front of the room.

 If a screening test picks up a problem with your child’s vision, the people running the screening program will let you know what to do next.

-If your child is having learning difficulties, it’s a good idea to have his vision checked by your GP or optometrist.
+If your child is having learning difficulties, it’s also a good idea to have their vision checked by your GP or optometrist.

 Children with short-sightedness might need to wear glasses.
 Teenagers might prefer to wear contact lenses for some activities.
 An optometrist can prescribe glasses or contact lenses after giving your child a thorough eye test.

-Your child will need to have her eyes and her glasses checked every year.
+Your child will need to have their eyes and glasses checked every year.
 This is because vision tends to change, and short-sightedness can get worse as your child gets older.

-Spending time outdoors each day can reduce the risk of your child’s short-sightedness getting worse.
+Spending time outdoors each day can reduce the chance of your child’s short-sightedness getting worse.